OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/time-off-request/README.md

 ## Summary

-The <b>Time Off Request Card</b> is designed to simplify the process of requesting vacation, sick leave, and other time off.
-With easy-to-use dropdowns for selecting your starting day and estimated time off, plus a dedicated space for additional notes, this card ensures a smooth and efficient workflow.
+The <b>Time Off Request Card</b> is designed to simplify the process of <b>requesting vacation</b>, <b>sick leave</b>, and <b>other time off</b>.
+With <b>easy-to-use dropdowns</b> for selecting your starting day and estimated time off, plus a dedicated space for additional notes, this card ensures a smooth and efficient workflow.
 Enhance your time management and communication with this essential tool.

 _user-sent_ card example: